Blog post

 • Projects not bound to a specific DevOps platform

-This makes it easier than ever to configure analysis without reading through mountains of documentation or having to be a SonarQube expert.
+This makes it easier than ever to configure analysis without reading through mountains of documentation or having to be a SonarQube Server expert.

-8. Reinforcing the security of SonarQube
+8. Reinforcing the security of SonarQube Server

-There was a significant effort in SonarQube 9.9 LTS to address some security issues based on our own penetration testing, and adding some “nice-to-haves” that users have been requesting to make complying with internal audits easier.
+There was a significant effort in SonarQube Server 9.9 LTS to address some security issues based on our own penetration testing, and adding some “nice-to-haves” that users have been requesting to make complying with internal audits easier.

 These improvements include: